Hardest Problem in Computer Science: Centering Things @ tonsky.me

 Less typing is always better

-Last but not least, my absolute favourite <input>
+Last but not least, my absolute favourite <input> attribute is the autocomplete attribute.

 Template for accessibility guidelines - HTMHell